Clave-EIDEAnalog/pgUI/Tutorial_Texts and panels.md

 To make your pgUI added text appear you should add the line

         UIUser.update()
+inside the main loop
-to your code *before* the line 'pg.display.update()' and *after* the 'Erase window command'; depending on the relative position to the rest of your existing drawing commands, the pgUI objects will appear *on top of* or *behind* your game/app objects:
+ *before* the line 'pg.display.update()' and *after* the 'Erase window command'; depending on the relative position to the rest of your existing drawing commands, the pgUI objects will appear *on top of* or *behind* your game/app objects:
 ![](https://user-images.githubusercontent.com/64075009/116716248-cf8b2e80-a9d7-11eb-906e-8468f1847401.png)

 pgUI objects ("Chimp says: 'Please do not!'") appearing behind the chimp.